Generalized Simplicial Attention Neural Networks: Generalized Simplicial Attention Neural Networks

 \subsection{Simplicial complex attention layer}

-We now proceed by equipping the GSCCN layer in (\ref{GSCCN_layer}) with a self-attentian mechanism, which generalizes the approaches in \cite{velivckovic2017graph},\cite{bahdanau2014neural}, and our preliminary preprint in \cite{giusti2022simplicial}.
-The core idea is to learn the coefficients of the higher-order Laplacian matrices - thus the weights of the diffusion over the complex - via topology-aware masked self-attention, in order to optimally combine data over the neighborhoods defined by the underlying topology in a totally data-driven fashion.
-From a signal processing perspective, this approach can be seen as a data-driven anisotropic filtering operation, i.e. it takes into account the different characteristics of the data being processed and, based on them, it applies a different strenght\cite{NIPS2016_228499b5}.
-To this aim, let us introduce the \textit{attentional Laplacians} associated to the $l$-th layer as where $c_k^{(u)} = 1,2$ and $c_k^{(d)} = 1, 2$ are indexes associated with Laplacians (either upper $u$ or lower $d$) that appear twice in each filtering operation at order $k$.
-This allows us to process different signals in (\ref{GSCCN_layer}) using the same topological structure, but different diffusion weights.
-The attentional Laplacians in \eqref{attention_Laplacians} encode topological information about the simplicial complex, i.e., their entries are masked to respect the connectivity of higher-order Laplacians.
-To incorporate the topological information, the \textit{masked attention coefficients} in \eqref{attention_Laplacians} are expressed as:
+We now proceed by equipping the GSCCN layer in (\ref{GSCCN_layer}) with a self-attention mechanism, which generalizes the approaches in \cite{velivckovic2017graph},\cite{bahdanau2014neural}, and our preliminary preprint in \cite{giusti2022simplicial}.
+The core idea is to learn the coefficients of the weights of the diffusion over the complex via topology-aware masked self-attention, in order to optimally combine data over the neighborhoods defined by the underlying topology in a totally data-driven fashion.
+From a signal processing perspective, this approach can be seen as a data-driven anisotropic filtering operation, i.e. it takes into account the different characteristics of the data being processed and, based on them, it applies a different strength\cite{NIPS2016_228499b5}.
+However, since the proposed topology-aware self-attention mechanism breaks the structure of Hodge Laplacians, in the sequel we will use a more general terminology, i.e., \textit{attentional shift operators}.
+In particular, the attentional shift operators associated to the $l$-th layer encode topological information about the simplicial complex, i.e., their entries are masked with respect to the connectivity of higher-order Laplacians.
+Specifically, the entries of the attentional shift operators are \textit{masked attention coefficients} defined as: